Bus transport in Berlin

 Bus transport is the oldest public transport service in Berlin, the capital city of Germany, having been introduced in 1846.
 Since 1929, services have been operated by the Berlin Transport Company (German: Berliner Verkehrsbetriebe, BVG), although during the Cold War-era division of the city they operated in West Berlin only.
 In East Berlin the public transport agency split off from the BVG and rebranded as BVB, operating the buses in the Soviet sector of Berlin.

 Currently, the BVG's fleet consists of 1,550 vehicles, which cover 300,000 kilometres per day.

 As have many transit operators around the world, the BVG has set a goal to have their entire fleet running without emissions until 2030.
-For this reason the number of battery electric busses in Berlin is steadily rising.
+For this reason the number of battery electric buses in Berlin is steadily rising.

 History

 30 October 1846 saw the first bus services from the Concessionierte Berliner Omnibus-Compagnie.
+In 1868, a new company was created, the ABOAG (Allgemeine Berliner Omnibus Aktien Gesellschaft).
+Some busses were horse-drawn as of approximately 1906.
+The last Berlin horse omnibus ran on 25 August 1923, though some horse omnibuses remain in use today for sightseeing tours.

+Horse-drawn omnibuses

+The public transport system of Berlin is the oldest one in Germany.
+In 1825, the first horse-drawn omnibus line from Brandenburger Tor to Charlottenburg was opened by Simon Kremser, already with a timetable.
+The first omnibus service inside the city operated from 1840 between Alexanderplatz and Potsdamer Bahnhof.
+It was run by Israel Moses Henoch, who had run the cab service since 1815.

+On 1 January 1847, the Koncessionierte Berliner Omnibus Compagnie (Concessionary Berlin Bus Company) started its first omnibus line.
+The growing market witnessed the launch of numerous additional companies, with 36 bus companies in Berlin by 1864.
+The noted author Robert Walser, who lived in Berlin around 1906, published a prose piece about a Berlin horse-drawn omnibus titled "Full."

+1929 and later

-In 1868, a new company was created, the ABOAG (Allgemeine Berliner Omnibus Aktien Gesellschaft) which on 1 January 1929 merged with other Berlin public transport companies to create the BVG.
+On 1 January 1929 merged with other Berlin public transport companies to create the BVG.

-After massive Allied bombing of the city, only 37 buses were operable at the end of World War II.
+Massive Allied bombing of the city during World War II left only 37 busses operating at the end of the war.

 After the opening of the Berlin Wall, the transport companies were no longer able to cope with the traffic, and so once again, solo buses by other transport companies and 100 hired coaches were used.
 The three-digit numbering system was unified and implemented on 2 June 1991, just before the reunification of BVG on 1 January 1992.